ranvis/robots-txt-processor/README.md

 - Paths that contains too many wildcards
 - Comments (inline or the while line)

-Also, filter/tester can for example:
+Also, it can for example:

 - Parse line continuation (LWS,) although not used widely
-- Allow/Disallow test for paths containing meta character (tester)
 - Identify misspelled "Useragent" directive
 - Complement missing leading slash in a path

+Tester module can process Allow/Disallow directives containing */$ meta characters.
-Alternatively, you can use only the input filter and feed an output to another module as a single "User-agent: *" record with a non-group record.
+Alternatively, you can use only the filter module and feed an output to another tester module as a single "User-agent: *" record with a non-group record.

 ## License